ashton314/ashton314.github.io/_drafts/Git-for-Writers.md

 2. Once you're done editing, commit and switch back to master (this is just another example of switching branches)

         $ git add the_draft.txt
-        $ git commit -m "Made some kinda dicy edits to my draft"
+        $ git commit -m "Made some kinda dicey edits to my draft"
         $ git checkout master

 Now `the_draft.txt` is just as you left it.
-You can always get back to your dicy edits with `git checkout other-branch`.
+You can always get back to your dicey edits with `git checkout other-branch`.

 #### Collaborate